-Stan Hansen hit hard, maybe harder than anyone in pro wrestling history.
+Stan Hansen hit hard, perhaps harder than anyone in pro wrestling history.
 His hard hits were both very real and the result of having rather poor eyesight.
-As the legend goes, Hansen worked stiff because if he didn’t, he’d miss badly on a punch or slam and people would catch on to the act.
+As the legend goes, Hansen worked stiff because if he didn’t, he’d miss badly on a punch or slam, and people would catch on to the act.
 When it came to choosing between going soft and betraying the business or going hard but injuring people, Hansen went with the latter.

 "I never met a guy more miserable than Stan Hansen.
-He was clumsy and all the guys were sick of getting hit stiff all the time.”
+He was clumsy, and all the guys were sick of getting hit stiff all the time!"

-Tom Zenk, who sadly passed away December 9th, 2017, at the age of 59, shared this memorable story in a fan Q&A on his website tomzenk.net.
+Tom Zenk, who sadly passed away on December 9th, 2017, at the age of 59, shared this memorable story in a fan Q&A on his website tomzenk.net.

 "I learned early on that some guys can really work, if they want to," Zenk begins, "and if they don’t, there’s just no point in swimming upstream!"

 "Stan Hansen is a case in point.
-Some nights he could work… Other nights he ‘couldn’t see’ (he wore thick glasses) or that was always his excuse if he potatoed you."
+Some nights he could work; other nights he ‘couldn’t see’ (he wore thick glasses), or that was always his excuse if he potatoed you."

 Zenk went on to say, "I never met a more miserable guy than Stan.
-We watched movies on the bus, and if Stan didn’t like it, or it was too loud, he always got his way (like a big baby)… All the guys knew his game but he was ‘office’ so you had to play ball with him.
+We watched movies on the bus, and if Stan didn’t like it, or it was too loud, he always got his way (like a big baby).
+All the guys knew his game, but he was ‘office,’ so you had to play ball with him.

 "My favorite Hansen story is when he got stiff with my ex-partner Danny Kroffat.

 "The memory still goes good with a cold beer to this day!
-No matter how tough you think you are there’s always someone a little bit tougher.
-Danny was that guy…. he took the edge off Big Stan and Stan seemed to work better for the rest of the tour."
+No matter how tough you think you are, there’s always someone a little bit tougher.
+Danny was that guy.
+He took the edge off Big Stan, and Stan seemed to work better for the rest of the tour."